This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 What Is A Goal

-Before we can get into how to set realistic goals is we need to be clear on what the word goal means.
+Before we can get into how to set realistic goals we need to be clear on what the word goal means.
+Come on Leah…. why are you taking us back to grade school?
+I know I know.
+It can feel really annoying to do the groundwork.

 Goal Definition: the object of a person’s ambition or effort; an aim or desired result.